Morgan Saylor

 Morgan Frances Saylor (born 1994) is an American actress.
-She is best known for starring as Dana Brody in the Showtime series Homeland.
+She is best known for starring as Dana Brody in the Showtime series Homeland (2011–2013).
 She has also starred in several feature films, including her critically acclaimed portrayal of Leah in the 2016 Sundance film White Girl.
-Other films include Novitiate (2017), Blow the Man Down (2019), and a lead role in the 2021 indie film You Mean Everything to Me.
+Other films include Rob Reiner's Being Charlie (2015), Novitiate (2017), and Blow the Man Down (2019).

 Along with the rest of the cast of Homeland, Saylor was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2013 and 2014.

 Early life and education

 Morgan Frances Saylor was born in 1994 in Chicago, Illinois.
 As of 2013, her mother was an employee at REI and her father doing renovations for Starbucks; they are divorced.
 Saylor moved to Villa Rica, Georgia, at age two, and Decatur, Georgia, at age ten.

 As a teenager, Saylor was part of a competitive rock climbing team and was nationally ranked.
 She graduated from Decatur High School in May 2013 and subsequently moved to New York City to continue acting.
 She attended the University of Chicago for a few years between roles, before transferring to Columbia University School of General Studies, graduating in 2024 with a Bachelor of Arts in creative writing.